logo

 Abstract

-Voltage-gated sodium (NaV) channels are crucial for action potential initiation and propagation.
-NaV1.3 plays a significant role in various physiological processes, including neuronal development, hormone secretion, and pain perception.
-This study presents the structures of human NaV1.3/β1/β2 in complex with bulleyaconitine A (BLA) and the selective antagonist ICA121431.
-BLA binds near the domain I-II fenestration (site-2 neurotoxin binding site), partially blocking the ion path and expanding pore-lining helices, reducing peak amplitude but increasing open probability.
-Conversely, ICA121431 binds to the activated domain IV voltage sensor, strengthening the Ile-Phe-Met motif binding, stabilizing the channel in the inactivated state.
-These findings provide structural details of distinct modulator binding sites and elucidate their mechanisms of action on NaV channels, informing subtype-selective therapeutic development.
+Voltage-gated sodium (NaV) channels play fundamental roles in initiating and propagating action potentials.
+NaV1.3 is involved in numerous physiological processes including neuronal development, hormone secretion and pain perception.
+Here we report structures of human NaV1.3/β1/β2 in complex with clinically-used drug bulleyaconitine A and selective antagonist ICA121431.
+Bulleyaconitine A is located around domain I-II fenestration, providing the detailed view of the site-2 neurotoxin binding site.
+It partially blocks ion path and expands the pore-lining helices, elucidating how the bulleyaconitine A reduces peak amplitude but improves channel open probability.
+In contrast, ICA121431 preferentially binds to activated domain IV voltage-sensor, consequently strengthens the Ile-Phe-Met motif binding to its receptor site, stabilizes the channel in inactivated state, revealing an allosterically inhibitory mechanism of NaV channels.
+Our results provide structural details of distinct small-molecular modulators binding sites, elucidate molecular mechanisms of their action on NaV channels and pave a way for subtype-selective therapeutic development.

 Publisher